INFO

 5. Consult when you're feeling stuck:

 Reach out to us if you're noticing concerning behaviors or patterns in your student's experiences.
-At Counseling Services, we're here to support you and your student, so feel free to talk with us about what's going on - you can call 805-756-2511 any time of day.
+At Counseling & Psychological Services (CAPS), we're here to support you and your student, so feel free to talk with us about what's going on - you can call 805-756-2511 any time of day.
 We can't provide any information about a student's treatment or use of services here due to confidentiality rules, but we can receive information from you, consult with you about your next steps, or talk with you about what students in general experience in the college setting.

 6. And, connect with other parents or supporters: